nesfit/ICS/Lectures/Lecture_02/Lecture.md

   * `where T : class?` - T must be a reference type, either nullable or non-nullable
   * `where T : notnull` - T must be a non-nullable reference or value type
   * `where T : default` -  resolves the ambiguity when you need to specify an unconstrained type parameter when you override a method or provide an explicit interface implementation.
 The default constraint implies the base method without either the class or struct constraint.
-  * `where T : unmanaged` - T must not be reference type, and must not contain any reference type members at any level of nesting
+  * `where T : unmanaged` - T must not be a reference type, and must not contain any reference type members at any level of nesting
   * `where T : new()` - T must have a public parameterless constructor
   * `where T : <base class name>` - T must be or derive from the specified base class, non-nullable
   * `where T : <base class name>?` - T must be or derive from the specified base class, non-nullable or nullable